dotmh/language-learning/README.md

 #### Graphical User Interface

-The next cool step might be to add a Graphical User Interface.
+The next cool step might be to add a Graphical User Interface (GUI).
 Real Users prefer a GUI as they find Command Line Interface (CLI) apps much more intimidating.
 In this case you might add

 - show the user graphical the total in ¥ and in £